Skip to Main Content

 International Production Experience

-Costume professionals experienced on major international productions at Alvernia Studios Krakow and across Poland, one of Europe's most active production hubs with a 30% cash rebate.
+Costume pros skilled on major global shoots at Alvernia Studios Krakow and across Poland, one of Europe's most active production hubs with a 30% cash rebates.

 03.